BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/evil_army_list/moria.md

 ## ADDITIONAL RULES

-- Beast Warrior models may only be included in Drûzhag's Warband.
+- <span style="color: darkmagenta">Beast Warrior models may only be included in Drûzhag's Warband.</span>

 ## SPECIAL RULES